thomas995/data-project/README.md

 Address3 |  The third address for the garda station.
 Phone | the phone number for the garda station.
 Website | the website that a user can access to get information on the station.
-Divison | Where the garda divison is located
+Divison | Where the garda divison is located.
-Divison HQ | Which divison the garda station belongs to.
+Divison HQ | Where the headquarters for the divison is located.
-Divisonal HQ Phone | Phone number for the specific divison phone number.
+Divisonal HQ Phone | Phone number for the specific divison.
-District | Which district the station belongs to District HQ | the location of the headquarters for the district the station is in.
+District | Which district the station belongs to.
+District HQ | the location of the headquarters for the district the station is in.
 District HQ Phone | the phone number for the HQ of the stations.
 Opening Hours | The hours the police station is open to the public for.